tackpablo/infinite-chat/README.md

     -   Once created, rename the `.envexample` file to `.env` and put in your own `Elasticache IP Address` for the `REDIS_HOST` and `PORT` for `REDIS_PORT` (default `6379`).
 -   You will need to create an `Elastic Load Balancer (ELB)`.
     -   This will be the `Application Load Balancer` using the default port `80` and forward the Listener to the 2 instances created (create a target group and use port `8080`).
+    -   For health check configurations, the path is `/health`
 -   For all these AWS services, don't forget to have security groups to allow for access.
 -   You will need to update the `wsAddress` with the ELB address (Line 46 in `index.html`)